Facebook Twitter Instagram

 Facebook Twitter LinkedIn Pinterest Email WhatsApp

 This is an incredible opportunity to explore London’s iconic castle and World Heritage Site.
-In this guide we are going to explain how to get up close to the Crown Jewels in the year of the Platinum Jubilee.
+In this guide we are going to explain how to get up close to the Crown Jewels in London.

 There are different tours and tickets that you can buy to visit the Crown Jewels depending on the websites that you visit.
-But the regular ticket to visit Tower of London includes the Crown Jewels and that’s the one we recommend in this article as it is an “skip the line” ticket and costs the same than the regular ticket.
+But the regular ticket to visit the Tower of London includes the Crown Jewels, which we recommend in this article as it is a “skip the line” ticket and costs the same as the regular ticket.

-The highlights of the visit to Tower of London and the Crown Jewels are the ravens, the public outside areas of the Tower of London, the White Tower, including Line of Kings, Chapel of St Peter ad Vincula, Bloody Tower, Medieval Palace, Torture at the Tower exhibition, Fusiliers Museum and the Royal Mint exhibition.
-Remember that the Yeoman Warder guided tours are also available on a daily basis.
+The highlights of the visit to the Tower of London and the Crown Jewels are the ravens, the public outside areas of the Tower of London, the White Tower, including the Line of Kings, Chapel of St Peter ad Vincula, Bloody Tower, Medieval Palace, Torture at the Tower exhibition, Fusiliers Museum and the Royal Mint exhibition.
+Remember that the Yeoman Warder guided tours are also available daily.

 Contents hide